iBug/iBug-source/_drafts/ip-route-and-ip-rule.md

 192.168.3.0/24 dev eth1
 ```

-Instead of wrongly trying to reach 192.168.3.0/24 via the gateway 192.168.2.1, Linux will correctly try to reach it directly from interface `eth1`.
+Instead of wrongly trying to reach 192.168.3.0/24 via the gateway 192.168.2.1, Linux will now try to reach it directly from interface `eth1`.